5G Internet Providers

 *The Moto z3 is available now, but you’ll need to attach a Moto Mod to it to connect to Verizon’s 5G network.

 Do I need a 5G Wi-Fi extender or router?

-At this time, no, we don’t think you need a 5G Wi-Fi extender or router.
-This is because 5G isn’t yet widely available in the US and no 5G equipment is currently for sale.
+At this time, no, we don’t think most people need a 5G Wi-Fi extender or router, although it might be a good investment for people living near 5G nodes.
+This is because 5G isn’t yet widely available in the US.

 But these modems will act like mobile hotspots or be used in mobile hotspots—so you’ll need to connect to AT&T, Sprint, T-Mobile, or Verizon’s 5G network to get those fast speeds in your home.